ANDREI CERVANTES

 THE OUTCOME

 A now widely used POV on how Enterprise Design Thinking, Agile and DevOps come together to drive the most compelling outcomes.
-Specifically, the role and intent of each, how they work together, an action plan template to operationalize all three, and a simple, colloquial way to re-articulate the integration to others:
+Specifically, the role and intent of each, how they work together, an action plan template to operationalize all three, and a simple, colloquial way to articulate the integration to others:

 Enterprise Design Thinking helps us figure out what to do, Agile helps us realize how to do it, DevOps provides the latest feedback to help us adjust what we do and rapidly implement what we achieve.